 Once he had settled in Bagassola, Musa was able to call his brother in Maiduguri, who told him that his family had made it there unscathed.
 Musa instructed his brother to give them enough money to travel to Chad, where they now live with him in the Dar Es Salam camp.
 Their story is one of the few to emerge from Bagassola with a relatively happy ending.

 Related: Watch VICE News' documentary, 'The War Against Boko Haram'

-Musa's neighbour, Sani Abdelhamid, cannot say the same.
+Musa's neighbor, Sani Abdelhamid, cannot say the same.
 It was 5 AM when Boko Haram attacked his small village, located three miles from Baga.
 A father of seven, Abdelhamid packed two of his children and two of his brother's children on his motorcycle and told the others to run.

 Abdelhamid is in Dar Es Salam with the two sons he escaped with and his 15-year-old daughter, who he found at a transit site in Ngouboua, Chad.
 But he has no idea what happened to his four other daughters.
 His wife, who was in Maiduguri for a funeral at the time of the attack, has not been able to find them either.

 "I am so afraid they have been kidnapped or killed by Boko Haram," Abdelhamid says, listing each of their names and ages: four-year-old Hadiza, seven-year-old Fatama Madama, 13-year-old Nafiza, and 16-year-old Saudi.
 "I just want to go home and, God willing, meet my children there."

 It's a universal sentiment in Bagassola, but there is little indication that the over 6,000 refugees living here will return home any time soon.
 Though a hastily assembled regional force of African armies and a small group of South African mercenaries hired by the Nigerian government are taking the fight to Boko Haram, there is widespread concern that the problem could further metastasize beyond Nigeria's borders.